Professor Andy Scarsbrook

 I am a dual-certified Consultant in Radiology and Nuclear Medicine at Leeds Teaching Hospitals NHS Trust and an Honorary Professor of Radiology at the University of Leeds.
 I received my specialist training in Clinical Radiology in Oxford.
 Subsequently I undertook a fellowship in Nuclear Medicine and PET-CT in Oxford and at St. Thomas's Hospital in London.
 I have been a Consultant in Leeds since October 2006 at one of the largest imaging departments in the UK.

-I am academically active and major research interests include the role of functional and molecular imaging in oncology.
+I am academically active and major research interests include the role of functional and molecular imaging in oncology and the application of artificial intelligence techniques to imaging.
 I have published extensively and lecture regularly at national and international meetings.

 Key Research Topic